Early Donor Records: The Keeper of the Files

 Cross Referenced Giving History

 You find that, yes, Ms. BB gave just $50 last year.
 But the board room, called the MacMillan Room, was actually funded by and named for the MacMillan family.
 And a link from Ms. BB’s database entry leads to the critically important information that MacMillan is Ms. BigBucks’ maiden name.
 In other words, Ms. BB has a family history of significant giving.

 Yes, Ms. BB gave just the one $50 gift after receiving an annual appeal.
 But you can now see that in addition to that very small gift, she also attended your gala and purchased a $5,000 auction item.
 You also learn that the item she purchased was a guided tour behind of the scenes of your non-profit.
 If Ms. BB was that interested in knowing what’s going on behind the scenes, the Chairman might be able to tap into that interest.

 Coping with Cost of a Database

-If you are like many fundraisers, you’re only aware of the top brands in fundraising databases.
+If you are like many fundraisers, you’re only aware of the top brands in fundraising and membership software databases.
 These are very powerful tools, it’s true, but they were created with very large non-profits in mind.
 They are expensive, complex, and intended to manage thousands of names, gifts, and relationships.

 For managers of smaller non-profits, such a database would make fundraising easier – in much the same way that buying an airplane would make it easier to travel.
 Few small to mid-sized non-profits need the power or can afford the expense of the biggest database programs.